realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

       worked in a _particular situation_ and was not meant to be a "one-size-fits-all" solution to the myriad of problems attempting to apply the "procedural approach" to the "COP" paradigm.
-    - The promoters (shills?) of these books and resources rarely talk about the limits of their ideas, and programmers often misunderstood and misapplied the ideas and used them in places where they are not appropriate, and counterproductive.
+    - The promoters (shills?) of these books and resources rarely talk about the limits of their ideas, and programmers often misunderstood and misapplied the ideas where they are not appropriate.
+Many of these became counterproductive as programmers tried to use as many patterns as possible in their code.
   - Although some ideas in the book are useful, many of the ideas are just "generally-accepted" hacks to fit the "procedural approach" into the "COP" paradigm.
 And due to the lack of programmers needing to adapt to a different paradigm, they saw these "design patterns" as the "one-size-fits-all" solution to their complex problems.